drcd1/GodotSimpleExplosionVFX/readme.md

 - Smoke Color Ramp allows to modify the color of the smoke.

 ### How to create your own sprites in Blender3D
-0. Open the file smoke.blend in Blender
+0. Open the file smoke.blend in Blender (Note: the file will be provided soon in this repository)

 1. Select the domain Smoke Domain in the main scene, go to the physics tab and hit bake.